phi161/phi161.github.io/_bookmarks/resources.md

 ### Other

+* [Swift Version](https://swiftversion.net/) - which version of Swift does each version of Xcode support
 * Start debugging iOS network calls like a wizard, without extra code!
 [Wormholy](https://github.com/pmusolino/Wormholy) makes debugging quick and reliable (from [this](https://www.reddit.com/r/iOSProgramming/comments/nyzoor/what_little_dev_helper_tools_do_you_have/) thread).
 Similar tool: [ResponseDetective](https://github.com/netguru/ResponseDetective)
 * ⭐️ [iOS Ref](https://iosref.com/)
 * [Refactoring.Guru](https://refactoring.guru/) makes it easy for you to discover everything you need to know about refactoring, design patterns, SOLID principles, and other smart programming topics.